Azure/azure-powershell/src/Support/Support.Autorest/docs/New-AzSupportTicketsNoSubscription.md

 ```

 ## DESCRIPTION
-Creates a new support ticket for Subscription and Service limits (Quota), Technical, Billing, and Subscription Management issues for the specified subscription.
+Creates a new support ticket for Billing, and Subscription Management issues.
 Learn the [prerequisites](https://aka.ms/supportAPI) required to create a support ticket.\<br/\>\<br/\>Always call the Services and ProblemClassifications API to get the most recent set of services and problem categories required for support ticket creation.\<br/\>\<br/\>Adding attachments is not currently supported via the API.
 To add a file to an existing support ticket, visit the [Manage support ticket](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/managesupportrequest) page in the Azure portal, select the support ticket, and use the file upload control to add a new file.\<br/\>\<br/\>Providing consent to share diagnostic information with Azure support is currently not supported via the API.
-The Azure support engineer working on your ticket will reach out to you for consent if your issue requires gathering diagnostic information from your Azure resources.\<br/\>\<br/\>**Creating a support ticket for on-behalf-of**: Include _x-ms-authorization-auxiliary_ header to provide an auxiliary token as per [documentation](https://docs.microsoft.com/azure/azure-resource-manager/management/authenticate-multi-tenant).
+The Azure support engineer working on your ticket will reach out to you for consent if your issue requires gathering diagnostic information from your Azure resources.\<br/\>\<br/\>
-The primary token will be from the tenant for whom a support ticket is being raised against the subscription, i.e.
-Cloud solution provider (CSP) customer tenant.
-The auxiliary token will be from the Cloud solution provider (CSP) partner tenant.

 ## EXAMPLES